 SOC 2: SOC 2 is voluntary and more flexible than HIPAA and is an audit process that allows organizations to test their company’s systems, policies, and controls to ensure that it securely stores client data.

-The Process
+3. The Process

 HIPAA: You either abide by the law or you don’t.
 This means that you can’t beHIPAA ‘certified.’
 Although, The Office for Civil Rights (OCR) will provide routine support to new issues affecting health care.
 The OCR is also responsible for investigating violations and enforcing regulations.
 To ensure HIPAA compliance, businesses undergo routine HIPAA self-assessments and ongoing risk management.

-SOC 2: The process of SOC 2 compliance is a bit more flexible, and businesses can undergo annual audits based on the relevant TSPs.
+SOC 2: The process of SOC 2 compliance is a bit more flexible, and businesses can undergo annual audits based on the relevant TSCs.
 The most significant benefit of SOC 2 is that the audit will be unique to your organization and its specific security requirements.

-A Meeting Point of SOC 2 and HIPAA Compliance
+How SOC 2 and HIPAA Compliance Overlap

 If you’re a cloud-based product that also happens to deal with PHI, it’s important to address the overlap between SOC 2 and HIPAA.
-A SOC 2 attestation will ensure that your organization has the necessary security controls and policies to protect data (along with any of the five TSPs that are relevant).
+A SOC 2 attestation will ensure that your organization has the necessary security controls and policies to protect data (along with any of the five TSC that are relevant).

 However, SOC 2 does not and can not substitute HIPAA compliance.
 Why?
 You may have guessed it by now, but it begs to repeat: HIPAA compliance is required by law for those subject to The Privacy Rule.
 However, the scope of HIPAA compliance still includes other additional (and different) rules and requirements.
 Although SOC 2 might overlap with a few of HIPAA’s requirements, it still won’t tick all the boxes requested by The Department of Health and Human Services (HHS).